elouan50/DeepCompFedL/README.md

 pip install -e .
 ```

-If you also want to use the interface, you'll need to install a `tkinter` package (not accessible via `pip`).
+If you also want to use the interface[^1], you'll need to install a `tkinter` package (not accessible via `pip`).
 For a Linux distribution, you can download it with:
 ```bash
 sudo apt install python3-tk
 ```
+[^1]: This feature wasn't updated for a long time and isn't garanteed to work.

-<i>Note: use of such in-built interface is not recommanded, but I did it here for simplicity reasons.
-It would be better to build an API and a front-end application.</i>
+[^2]: Use of such in-built interface is not recommanded, but I did it here for didactical reasons.
+For a similar experience, it would be better to build an API and a front-end application.</i>

 In the adapted strategy file `./deepcompfedl/strategy/DeepCompFedLStrategy.py`, in the `__init__()`, `aggregate_fit()` and `aggregate_evaluate()` methods you'll find `wandb` calls.
 It is very useful for reporting online the results of the experiments you in a very user-friendly interface.
 If you want to use it, set the option save-online to true in the `pyproject.toml`.
 If you do so, you'll eventually need to connect your `wandb` account.
 I recommand to follow the documentation on the application own website.

+---
 ## Run the project

 To run the experiments described in my paper, execute this command (with `file_name.sh` being the file correspondign to the desired experiment):